Factbox: Obama rolls out more executive office job measures

-On Friday, Obama told federal agencies to streamline their efforts to get innovative breakthroughs into the marketplace faster and to create a website aimed at helping firms that want to export.
+On Friday, Obama told federal agencies to streamline their research efforts to get innovative breakthroughs into the marketplace faster, and to create a website aimed at helping firms that want to export.

 The administration has declined to predict how many jobs any of these initiatives will create, with the exception of help for veterans, where the goal was a modest 8,000 over three years.
 Critics say the moves are political gimmickry that lack economic heft and will do very little to boost hiring.